okkur/syna/exampleSite/content/fragments/stripe/docs.md

 ##### prices.text
 *type: string*

-This variable is shown on the price button.
-On form submission it will be parsed into the format that Stripe expects.
+The price that will be charged to the user's account.
+This variable is shown to the user as is but it will be converted to a number with no decimals when it is submitted.
+The value can be anything that can be formatted to a number, for example: `20.00$`, `20`, `19.95$/mo`.

 ##### prices.currency
 *type: string*

-The currency of the price.
+The currency in which the user will be charged.
+The value should be the three-letter ISO coded of the currency.
+You can find the appropriate ISO code [here](https://stripe.com/docs/currencies#presentment-currencies).

 #### user_input
 *type: object*